-This Grievance Procedure covers student grievances based on sex that do not involve Sexual Harassment, such as alleging pregnancy discrimination, including grievances related to different treatment based on pregnancy, exclusion from the School's programs or activities based on pregnancy, or the School's failure to excuse pregnancy-related absences or provide appropriate academic adjustments in the same manner as it provides academic adjustments to students with temporary disabilities.

-Complaints based on Sexual Harassment will be handled pursuant to the School's Title IX policy.
-Complaints based on disability discrimination and/or disagreements regarding requested accommodations may file a grievance pursuant to the grievance process contained in the School's Disability Accommodation & Grievance Policy.
+This Grievance Procedure covers student grievances based on sex that do not involve Sexual Harassment, such as alleging pregnancy discrimination, including grievances related to different treatment based on pregnancy, exclusion from the School's programs or activities based on pregnancy, or the School's failure to excuse pregnancy related absences or provide appropriate academic adjustments in the same manner as it provides academic adjustments to students with temporary disabilities.
+Complaints based on disability discrimination and/or disagreements/denial regarding requested accommodations may file a grievance pursuant to the grievance process contained in the School's Disability Accommodation & Grievance Policy.